-A defined contribution pension plan that has enough assets in the pension fund to pay its obligations for the foreseeable future is a funded pension.
+A funded pension is a defined contribution pension plan that has enough assets in the pension fund to pay its obligations for the foreseeable future.
 The fund should have enough money on hand, invested responsibly, so that the returns on investment as well as the assets of the fund will pay all of the retirement benefits of the plan for the future.
 Pension funds also depend on new contributions to the fund to continue paying pension benefits.

 An unfunded pension plan, or more specifically an under-funded pension plan, is a defined benefit pension plan that does not have enough assets and income to pay out the benefits that it is obligated to pay.
 Unfunded pensions happen when companies or governments run into budget problems, or for other reasons choose not to contribute the required amount of money to the funds.
 Also, unfunded pensions occur when investments held within the pension fund lose a significant portion of their value due to market conditions